Hispanic Studies

 ]

 Introduces students to U.S. Latinx cultural productions and to the interdisciplinary questions that concern U.S. Latinx communities.
 Latinxs have played a vital role in the history, politics, and cultures of the United States.
 U.S. Latinx literary works, in particular, have established important socio-historical and aesthetic networks that highlight Latinx expression and lived experiences, engaging with issues including biculturalism, language, citizenship, systems of value, and intersectional identity.
-Though the Latinx literary tradition spans more than 400 years, this course will focus on 20th and 21st century texts that decolonize nationalist approaches to Latinidad(es) and therefore challenge existing Latinx literary 'canons.'
-Taught in English.
+Though the Latinx literary tradition spans more than 400 years, this course will focus on 20th and 21st century texts that decolonize nationalist approaches to Latinidad(es) and therefore challenge existing Latinx literary "canons."
 Usually offered every year.

 HISP